codepath-android/sumofus/README.md

 The following functionality is proposed for implementation:

+* [ ] Administrator can create a campaign
+* [ ] Administrator can attach a picture to the campaign
+* [ ] Administrator can send a Push Notification to registered users of a new campaigned available
 * [ ] User can view a listing of campaigns
 * [ ] User can view details on a single campaign
 * [ ] User can sign in / up to perform actions on campaigns